 After a beautiful last cruise to Alken, one of the oldest cities along the Moselle, you then mount your bikes for the last stage to Koblenz, where you will stay for the night.

 Easy and flat cycling suitable for everyone – electric bikes can be requested.

-The 68 m long MS Patria, accommodates a maximum of 68 guests.
+Your comfortable cruiseing riverboat is 88 m long and accommodates a maximum of 96 guests.
 The ship has been modernised for boat and bike tours.
-There are 34 twin cabins (approx. 7 M², 2 single beds next to each other) with a window.
+There are 49 outside cabins (approx. 11 M², 2 single beds next to each other) with a window.
 The windows on the upper deck can be opened, but for safety reasons those on the lower deck are fixed.
 Each cabin has a shower and toilet, individually regulated air conditioning which also operates in the restaurant and salon.